rishvanthraja2008/8.TRANSIENT-ANALYSIS-OF-SERIES-RLC-CIRCUIT/README.md

 **AIM:**

-To determine transient response of a series RLC circuit using Multisim Simulator.
+To determine transient reponse of a series RLC circuit using Multisim Simulator.

 **APPARATUS REQUIRED:**